Burnsville, Minnesota Therapists

 Beneficial Mental Health Resources

 No matter what your particular mental health challenge is, remember that help can be found in a variety of forms.
-You can refer to the links below as a starting point if you’re in need of services in or around the Burnsville, MN area:
+You can refer to the links below as a starting point if you need services in or around the Burnsville, MN area:

 - Pinnacle Behavioral Healthcare: A group that offers two offices, including one conveniently located in Burnsville.
 They provide a range of valuable services, from crisis management to focused programs such as smoking cessation and anger management.